Analysis | The stunning extent to which Trumpism is centered among Fox News-watching Republicans

 Most Americans think that Black, Hispanic and Asian Americans face a lot of discrimination in U.S. society.
 Republicans, though, are more likely to say that White Americans and Christians do.
 This isn’t new; it has been an element of Trump’s support since 2016.

 Among Republicans who most trust Fox News, though, there’s a much wider gulf.
-Nearly 6-in-10 of that group say that Whites face a lot of discrimination.
+Nearly 6 in 10 in that group say that Whites face a lot of discrimination.
 Three-quarters say the same of Christians.
 About a third say the same about Blacks or Hispanics.

 Perhaps the most remarkable finding in PRRI’s poll was a tangible demonstration of the way in which Black and White Americans differ.
-Poll respondents were asked if they agreed with two slightly different phrases:
+Poll respondents were asked whether they agreed with two slightly different phrases:

 - When Americans speak up and protest unfair treatment by the government, it always makes our country better, or